HassanBoukhamseen/webServer/README.md

-# Server Library
+# WebServer Library

 ## Overview
 The `WebServer` module provides a robust framework for creating and managing a web server with features such as streaming responses, asynchronous request processing, and request routing.
-It is designed to handle HTTP GET and POST requests efficiently, with support for request logging and authorization.
+It is designed to handle HTTP GET and POST requests, with support for request logging and authorization.

 ## Usage Example
 Below is an example of how to use the `WebServer` module to set up and run a web server.